Xiaofei-it/Shelly/README.md

 of all of the corresponding components.
 Thus you can see the change of the whole "world" in a single file rather than searching the whole project for the corresponding classes.

+By the Shelly library, you can use a method chain in which each method takes an action as an argument, to create a object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.

-After the creation of a Domino, you can "invoke" it to perform the specified actions.
+After the creation of a Domino, you can "invoke" it to perform each action in the action sequence in the method chain.
 When a business object is changed, you "invoke" the Domino and pass the business object to it.
 Then it performs the actions in the action sequence one after the other.